Should I Become a Pipeline Engineer?

 After attaining four years of experience, EIs and EITs can apply to their state licensing board to take the Principles and Practice of Engineering (PE) exam, which is administered by state licensing boards.
 Although each state has its own specific requirements, the PE exam is usually the last step to licensure.
 States may also accept engineering licenses from other states, assuming the requirements are at least as stringent as their own.

 Step 5: Get Certified

-Certain certifications may make a pipeline engineer more marketable to prospective employers.
+Certain certifications may make a pipeline engineer more marketable to prospective employers and lead to career advancement.
 The Transportation Security Administration, for example, offers the Transportation Worker Identification Credential (TWIC).
 Workers who require access to secured areas in the maritime transportation system must obtain the TWIC to ensure that they are not threats to national security.
 Pipeline engineers might also pursue certification through an engineering association, like the American Society of Mechanical Engineers.